subframe7536/maple-font/README.md

 Run `build.py` with `--normal` flag, make the font looks not such "Opinioned" , just like `JetBrains Mono` (with slashed zero).

+If you are using variable font (NOT recommended), please enable `calt` to make all features work.

 Enabled features:
 <!-- NORMAL -->
 ```